embj-org/ej/guides/src/01-Builder.md

 ```

 You may notice the board config name, the results path and the executable all have the same name.
-This is NOT necessary but will make it easier to build upon later on.
+This is NOT mandatory but will make it easier to build upon later on.

 ### Configuration Explanation